tboronczyk/kiwi/README.md

 This is the file README for the Kiwi Programming Language distribution.

-Kiwi is my on-going "forever Project" to implement a programming language from scratch.
+Kiwi is my on-going "Forever Project" to implement a programming language from scratch.
 Not only a learning opportunity, it also serves as a playground to explore issues in programming language design.